televandalist/RADocsTEMP/docs/development/how-to-become-an-achievement-developer.md

 **Strongly recommended**: join our Discord server so you can get in contact with other achievement developers who can show you the ropes and help you along.
 If you already know what game you want to work on, go ahead and ask for the `jr-dev` role.
 This gives you access to the `#jr-devs` channel, where you can talk to code reviewers and ask any development related questions.
 ## Finding a Game to Work on

-Follow the [guidelines on the Developer's Code of Conduct](Developers-Code-of-Conduct#working-on-empty-sets) to find a game to work on achievements for it.
-The basics are that you must declare you plans to work on the game on in the forum, and then as you work on the game, add your plans for the game in the forum.
+Follow the [Achievement Set Checklist](/guidelines/new-achievement-set-checklist/) to find a game to work on achievements for it.

-**Tip**: for your first achievement set, it's recommended to choose a game that doesn't yet have achievements **and** is not very popular.

 ## Planning your Achievement Set

 Once you find a game to work on you need to plan your Achievement Set.

 Be sure you know enough about the game to make a good set.
 Check the GameFAQs or something, try to learn more about the game, its secrets and details.
-Here is a good guide to help you with this: [Set Development Roadmap](Set-Development-Roadmap).
+Here is a good guide to help you with this: [Set Development Roadmap](/development/set-development-roadmap/).

-Post your plans on the official game's forum topic, so the community can leave suggestions and provide feedback.
+Post your plans on the game's official forum topic, so the community can leave suggestions and provide feedback.
 This is required behavior for all devs and jr-dev.

 **IMPORTANT!: be open to receive feedback and suggestions.**

-**See also**: [Achievement Design](Achievement-Design), it's an extensive guide on how to design good and interesting achievements.
+**See also**: [Achievement Design](/development/design/), it's an extensive guide on how to design good and interesting achievements.
 It's not about the technical side but the conceptual.